asayers/jetrelay/DESIGN.md

 magnitude better than the official jetstream server.
 Read on to learn what (Linux-specific) tricks it has up its sleeve.

+> tricks it has up its sleeve.
+This reads weird to me: it sounds like it is about the future, whereas you already says the perf is an order of magnitude better.
+I would use "how it accomplishes this" or swap the sentences somehow.

 ---

 ## ATproto, jetstream, and relays